uhub/awesome-go/README.md

 * [scottferg/Dropbox-Go](https://github.com/scottferg/Dropbox-Go) - Go library for the Dropbox API
 * [kisielk/raven-go](https://github.com/kisielk/raven-go) - raven-go is a Go client for Sentry
 * [kavu/go_reuseport](https://github.com/kavu/go_reuseport) - Brings SO_REUSEPORT into your Go server
-* [zeromq/goczmq](https://github.com/zeromq/goczmq) - goczmq is a golang wrapper for CZMQ v3.
 * [wernerd/GoRTP](https://github.com/wernerd/GoRTP) - A RTP stack for Go
 * [dpapathanasiou/go-api](https://github.com/dpapathanasiou/go-api) - This package provides a framework for creating HTTP servers in Go (http://golang.org/) to handle API requests capable of replying in xml, json, or any other valid content type.
 * [bgentry/que-go](https://github.com/bgentry/que-go) - An interoperable Golang port of the Ruby Que queuing library for PostgreSQL